 *Note: A Tax Agent is someone who is responsible for giving notices from the Tax office in Japan to the Non-resident, and is also responsible for submitting tax return forms and making tax payments on the non-residents behalf.
 (Tax Agent may be a company or an individual.)

 Some requirements for foreign corporations to receive “Certificate of Exemption from Withholding”

 1. Has submitted a Notice of Acquisition of the Status of Foreign Ordinary Corporation

-2. Where the foreign corporation is one that should make a registration pursuant to the provisions of the Companies Act or of the Civil Code, and has registered.
+2. Where the foreign corporation is one that should be registered pursuant to the provisions of the Companies Act or of the Civil Code, and has been registered.

-Where the country of residence of a non-resident or a foreign corporation has an income tax convention with Japan
+Where a tax treaty is concluded between Japan and the country of residence of a non-resident or a foreign corporation

-Non-resident lessor may receive a refund of the withheld amount of money by doing a final income tax return during one month from February 16th through March 15th of the next year.
+Non-resident owners may receive a refund from the withheld amount by filling out a final income tax return from February 16th to March 15th of the following year.

-(Note 2) For details on the procedure, please contact your tax office or tax experts.
+*Note 2 For details regarding the tax filing procedure, please contact your local tax office or a tax specialist.